(Last Updated on : 18/02/2019)

 Rules of Tennikoit

 Tennikoit Federation of India was established to maintain the guidelines.
 According to the Tennikoit Federation of India, there are 5,000 registered Tennikoit players and they have had 29 annual championships to date.
-About six countries will take part in the first World Tennikoit Championships at Velammal International School of Panchetti, which is located in Chennai
+About six countries took part in the first World Tennikoit Championships at Velammal International School of Panchetti, which is located in Chennai